 Warranty:

-Direct Vendor to include manufacturer warranty for three (3) years after facility acceptance and project completion certification for materials and labor.
+Direct Vendor to include manufacturer warranty for one year after facility acceptance and project completion certification for materials and labor.

 Service plan shall include all parts and labor, the cost of utilizing a lift truck (if required) and shall include return shipping.
 Failed equipment shall be repaired or replaced at no charge to the Postal Service during the Direct Vendor warranty period.